hungry5656/NetflixRecommendation/README.md

 https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset

 ## How to use the demo
-> **⚠️ Important Notification**: \
+> ### **⚠️ Important Notification**:
 > Our live demo need to train the model (use num_epoch = 1 to save time).
 A GPU accelerator is preferred for this model as our hyperparameter is big.
-CPU is supported but it takes 10 times longer than a GPU accelerator.
+CPU is supported but it takes 10 times longer than a GPU accelerator. \
+>
+> We only support user id given in the dataset, as well as the movie-title in the dataset
 ### Firstly, cd into the folder deploy-ml-proj
 ```console
 $ cd deploy-ml-proj